-The Palazzo Venezia, seat of the Museo Nazionale di Palazzo Venezia, is located in the Piazza Venezia of Rome.
+The Palazzo Venezia, seat of the Museo Nazionale di Palazzo Venezia, is located in the Piazza Venezia in Rome.
 Highlights, apart from the collection of the museum, are the ceiling frescoes in several rooms and the beautiful courtyard.

 Palazzo Venezia Rome